Itô calculus

-where H is a locally square-integrable process adapted to the filtration generated by X (Revuz & Yor 1999), which is a Brownian motion or, more generally, a semimartingale.
+where H is a locally square-integrable process adapted to the filtration generated by X, which is a Brownian motion or, more generally, a semimartingale.
 The result of the integration is then another stochastic process.
 Concretely, the integral from 0 to any particular t is a random variable, defined as a limit of a certain sequence of random variables.
 The paths of Brownian motion fail to satisfy the requirements to be able to apply the standard techniques of calculus.
 So with the integrand a stochastic process, the Itô stochastic integral amounts to an integral with respect to a function which is not differentiable at any point and has infinite variation over every time interval.

 The main insight is that the integral can be defined as long as the integrand H is adapted, which loosely speaking means that its value at time t can only depend on information available up until this time.
 Roughly speaking, one chooses a sequence of partitions of the interval from 0 to t and constructs Riemann sums.
 Every time we are computing a Riemann sum, we are using a particular instantiation of the integrator.
 It is crucial which point in each of the small intervals is used to compute the value of the function.
 The limit then is taken in probability as the mesh of the partition is going to zero.
 Numerous technical details have to be taken care of to show that this limit exists and is independent of the particular sequence of partitions.
 Typically, the left end of the interval is used.